yonglin-wang/temporal-relation-annotation/README.md

   So you can have a personal copy.
 You can do anything to the copy without affecting the original one.
   <img src="https://github.com/YonglinWang-Brandeis/cs140-groupB-annotation-files/blob/master/img/forkrepo.jpg" width="40%" height="40%">

-- Clone from the copy repo to local:
+- Navigate to your copy of the repository and click the green "Clone or download" button.
+Click the clipboard next to the https clone URL to copy it.
   ```
-  $ git clone <paste here the SSH key>
+  $ git clone <paste the URL here>
   ```
 - 【Annotate your task】Once you have done your part, go back to git.
-- Create a new branch. `git checkout -b <phase-your name>`
+- Create a new branch. `git checkout -b <branch name>`
   ```
   git checkout -b phase1-Annotator1
   ```